 The traditional one on one interview is where you are interviewed by one representative of the company, most likely the manager of the position you are applying for.
 Because you will be working with this person directly if you get the job, he/she will want to get a feel for who you are and if your skills match those of the job requirements.

 You may be asked questions about the experience on your resume, what you can offer to the company or position.
 Many times the interviewer will ask you questions such as “Why would you be good for this job?” or “Tell me about yourself.”
 The one on one interview is by far, one of the most common types of job interviews.

 In a behavioral interview, the interviewer will ask you questions based on common situations of the job you are applying for.
-The logic behind the behavioral interview is that your future performance will be based on a past performance of a similar situation.
-You should expect questions that inquire about what you did when you were in XXX sitation and how did you dealt with it.
+The logic behind the behavioral interview is that your future performance will be based on past performance in a similar situation.
+You should expect questions that inquire about what you did when you were in XXX situation and how did you deal with it.
 In a behavioral interview, the interviewer wants to see how you deal with certain problems and what you do to solve them.

 Many times companies will conduct a group interview to quickly prescreen candidates for the job opening as well as give the candidates the chance to quickly learn about the company to see if they want to work there.
 Many times, a group interview will begin with a short presentation about the company.
 After that, they may speak to each candidate individually and ask them a few questions.

 One of the most important things the employer is observing during a group interview is how you interact with the other candidates.
 Are you emerging as a leader or are you more likely to complete tasks that are asked of you?
 Neither is necessarily better than the other, it just depends on what type of personality works best for the position that needs to be filled.

 5) Phone interview: